filamentphp/filament/packages/forms/docs/03-fields/05-toggle.md

 ## Distinct selection in a Repeater

-You may enforce selection of a Toggle in one (and only one) instance of a Repeater by using the `distinct()` method.
+You may enforce selection of a Toggle in one (and only one) instance of a Repeater by using the `distinctOptions()` method.

 This example of adding multiple locations in a Repeater would require that one (and only one) instance is selected as primary: